 Even though you’ve probably seen hundreds of commercials for Discover, Citibank, Chase, Capital One, Bank of America and American Express, the best credit card issuer continues to be Pentagon Federal Credit Union, and their line of six — only six — credit cards, three of which we list below.
 PenFed is a credit union designed to focus on members of the military, but anyone can apply and be approved.
 The only requirement is that you be a member of the credit union, which can be obtained in a variety of ways, explained below.

 Here is a quick review of two of the credit cards currently offered by PenFed.

 PenFed Premium Travel Rewards American Express® Card.
 A top-notch travel rewards credit card, the PenFed Premium Travel Rewards American Express® Card offers 20,000 bonus points after spending $2,500 within the first three months of card ownership.
 Cardholders receive five points per dollar on airfare purchases and one point per dollar spent on all other purchases.
 Like all other PenFed credit cards, the PenFed Premium Travel Rewards American Express® Card carries no annual fee.

 PenFed Promise VISA Card.
-For those not interested in rewards and more concerned about finding a low interest rate, the PenFed Promise VISA Card carries one of the lowest interest rates available today.
-First, the card offers an introductory purchase rate of 7.49% APR for 36 months.
-Following this introductory period, the purchase APR will vary with the Prime Rate, and is currently 9.99% APR, which is still low compared to other credit cards on the market today.
+For those not interested in rewards and more concerned about finding a low interest rate, the PenFed Promise VISA Card carries one of the lowest interest rates available today for those with excellent credit.
+The purchase APR will vary with the Prime Rate, and is currently 7.99% to 16.99% APR based on your credit worthiness, which is still low compared to other credit cards on the market today.
 Without a rewards program, the PenFed Promise VISA Card offers other perks.
 This card has no fees, so there is no cash advance fee, no foreign transaction fee, no balance transfer fee, no annual fee, no late fees and no over-limit fees.